This articles serves as a guide to unit testing Vue components.

 Running the Tests

-The Vue CLI can be used to run the unit tests using Jest by executing:
+Vitest can be used to run the unit tests like so:

 Examples

-Using the the Vue Weather App, let's look at some examples for testing Vue components.
+Using the Vue Weather App, let's look at some examples for testing Vue components.

 Example 1 - Unit Test Introduction